icopy-site/awesome-cn/docs/awesome/awesome-mastodon.md

 ## Guides

-- [What is Mastodon?
-(Official Video)](https://www.youtube.com/watch?v=IPSbNdBmWKE) - What is Mastodon?
-(Official Video).
+- [What is Mastodon?](https://www.youtube.com/watch?v=IPSbNdBmWKE) - Official video explaining Mastodon.
-- [A Beginner's Guide to Mastodon](https://buffer.com/resources/mastodon-social) - A Beginner's Guide to Mastodon.
+- [A Beginner's Guide to Mastodon](https://buffer.com/resources/mastodon-social) - An unofficial guide to Mastodon.
 - [Fedi.Tips](https://fedi.tips) - An unofficial guide to Mastodon and the Fediverse.

 ## Hosting